adamw00000/ProjectGame/README.md

 ----------
 ###Iterations###

-We plan to create our project during 15 weeks devided into 15 iterations.
+We plan to create our project during 15 weeks divided into 15 iterations.

 ----------
 ###Issues###